WebinarGeek/videojs-hls-quality-selector/README.md

 # videojs-hls-quality-selector

 Adds a quality selector menu for HLS sources played in videojs.
-Requires `videojs-contrib-quality-levels` plugins.
+Requires `videojs-contrib-quality-levels` plugin.
-Any HLS manifest with multiple playlists/renditions should be selectable from within the added control.
+Any HLS manifest with multiple playlists/renditions should be selectable in the menu.

-**Native HLS**

-Does not yet support browsers using native HLS (Safari, Edge, etc).
-To enable plugin in browsers with native HLS, you must force non-native HLS playback:

 ## Options

 The main function `hlsQualitySelector()` accepts an object with the following values:

-**displayQuality** `boolean` - _false_
+**displayCurrentQuality** `boolean` - _false_

 Set to true to display the currently selected resolution in the menu button.
 When not enabled, displayed an included VJS "HD" icon.